bearswang/bearswang/README.md

 I have worked on projects related to robot perception, navigation, communication, and simulation.

-I have journal publications on IEEE JSTSP/JSAC/TIT/TSP/TWC/TITS/TVT and conference publications on ICRA/IROS/ICASSP/ICC.
+I have journal publications on IEEE TMECH/TITS/TVT/RAL (robotics) and IEEE TIT/TWC/JSTSP/JSAC (communication).

+I have conference publications on ICRA/IROS (robotics) and ICASSP/ICC (communication).

 I have received awards from IEEE ICDCSW/SPCC/ICC/ICCCS/TWC/WCL.